Wylhelm/qa-ai-web/developer_guide.md

 - Enhance the UI with more interactive features and real-time updates.
 - Implement a plugin system for easy extension of file processing capabilities.
 - Add a feature to compare and merge multiple scenarios.
-- Implement automated testing for the GUI components.
+- Implement automated testing for both backend and frontend components.
 - Improve error handling and user feedback for LLM server connection issues.
 - Add support for different LLM providers and models.
 - Implement a feature to save and load custom prompt templates.
+- Add pagination for scenario history to improve performance with large datasets.
+- Implement a more advanced filtering and sorting system for scenarios.

 For any questions or contributions, please contact the project maintainers.